webRemi/skullKey/README.md

 - [ ] Parsing SHIFT for special characters such as (;, @, !, *)
 - [ ] Handling CAPSLOCK
 - [ ] Create task using CreateTask()
+- [ ] Handling errors for cmdline arguments